-10. How to Make a Complaint or seek remedy to an issue with transport
+10. How to make a complaint or seek remedy to an issue with transport

-- 10.1.
-If things go wrong, the School Transport Service will endeavour to rectify the situation swiftly, to the satisfaction of all parties, as long as the solution is not outside the boundaries of this policy - 10.2.
-For issues identified by schools or families that require a remedy relating to the delivery of service from the provider e.g: - lateness of transport - changing schedule (within policy reasons; e.g sickness, INSET days etc.) - 10.3.
+If things go wrong, the School Transport Service will endeavour to rectify the situation swiftly, to the satisfaction of all parties, as long as the solution is not outside the boundaries of this policy

+For issues identified by schools or families that require a remedy relating to the delivery of service from the provider e.g.:

+- lateness of transport - changing schedule (within policy reasons; e.g. sickness, INSET days etc.)

 Please refer to your travel schedule and contact the operator directly in the first instance.
 This will likely remedy you concern quicker than reporting to a third party first.
-If you have an issue that persists, please contact the School Transport service on school.transport@brighterfuturesforchildren.org - 10.4.
-Any pupil, parent or carer wishing to make a formal complaint relating to Home to School Transport arrangements, should contact the Customer Relations Team:
+If you have an issue that persists, please contact the School Transport service on school.transport@brighterfuturesforchildren.org

+Any pupil, parent or carer wishing to make a formal complaint relating to school travel assistance arrangements, should contact the Customer Relations Team:
-Classification: OFFICIAL